pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ### Install PostgreSQL Server

 The first step is to install PostgreSQL on the Primary and both the Replica nodes.
-Note that you need to install the same version of PostgreSQL on all 3 nodes for logical replication.
+Note that you need to install the same version of PostgreSQL on all three nodes for logical replication.

-First, log in to your server via SSH and refresh the repositories and the follow below command for Postgres installation.
+First log into your server via SSH.
+Refresh the repositories and the follow below command for Postgres installation.

 ```console
 sudo apt-get update